Common Missteps When Creating a Will:

 Thinking about creating a will is not the easiest task an individual must face during the course of a lifetime.
 Attempting to determine how you would like your property to be handled in the wake of your death is not exactly pleasant.
-However, doing so is necessary in order to ensure that your wishes are ultimately respected by your loved ones and by the courts.
+However, doing so is necessary.
+Ensure that your wishes are ultimately respected by your loved ones and by the courts.
 And thankfully, you do not have to approach the subject of estate planning alone.
-Our firm has extensive experience helping both individuals and married couples construct wills and broader estate plans.
+Our firm has extensive experience in helping both individuals and married couples construct wills and broader estate plans.
 Our approach is efficient and respects the reality that you likely do not want to spend any more time dealing with drafting your will than you need to.

 One of the primary benefits of working with our firm when constructing your will is that we can help you to avoid the common missteps that individuals and families tend to make during the estate planning process.
 Avoiding common mistakes when constructing a will helps to ensure that the process is not only efficient but effective.
-When wills are improperly drafted, they may not remain legally enforceable.
-Taking care to draft your will properly the first time around helps to ensure that it is treated as a legally sound document.
+An improperly drafted Will may not be legally enforceable.
+Taking care to draft your will properly the first time around ensures it is treated as a legally sound document.

 Thinking About the Whole Picture

 Before meeting with us to draft your will, consider spending some time thinking about your assets, your potential beneficiaries and what you want to happen to your assets once you are gone.
 Think about any real estate you may possess, sentimental possessions, financial assets, and your property generally.
 The will drafting process tends to progress more smoothly when some thought has been given to the “bigger picture” of a person’s ultimate wishes.
 Failure to adequately prepare may lead to important oversights.